MadStudioRoblox/ProfileService/README.md

 **[FOR NEW PROJECTS - USE ProfileStore (Click here)](https://github.com/MadStudioRoblox/ProfileStore)**

+(This project is no longer supported - it's been stable for a long while and migration to [ProfileStore](https://github.com/MadStudioRoblox/ProfileStore) is possible for most projects)

 ProfileService is a stand-alone ModuleScript that specialises in loading and auto-saving DataStore profiles.